 - prospects for completing specified research within the time projected.

-Recipients will not be expected to complete all dissertation work during the fellowship period–merely the portion of their research outlined in the proposal.
+Recipients are not expected to complete all dissertation work during the fellowship period–merely the portion of their research outlined in the proposal.

-The committee will give preference to sound, non-traditional projects that—
+The committee gives preference to sound, non-traditional projects that—

 - use sources in innovative, creative ways;

 - use newly available or little studied sources;